mnieber/gen/docs/snippets/blocks.md

 ## Fact

-When Moonleap encounters a :term in a :block, then it checks whether a :resource for that :term already exists.
+When Moonleap encounters a :term `T` in a :block `B`, then it checks whether a :resource for `T` is already registered in `B`.
 If not, then:

-- it finds out which :block describes the :term;
+- it finds out which :block describes `T`; this is called the creator-:block;
-- it finds the correct :creation-rule in the :scopes of that block and creates the :resource;
+- it finds the creation-:rule for `T` in the :scopes of the creator-:block;
+- it uses the :creation-rule to create the :resource and adds the :resource to the creator-:block;
+- it also registers the :resource in the original :block `B`;
-- it finds any addition :rules in the :scopes of that block (that match the :term) and runs them.
+- in the scopes of the creator-:block, it finds any additional created-:rules that match `T` and runs them.

 ## Fact

-To find out which :block describes a :term, we use the notion of "competing blocks".
-For any block, it's competing blocks are:
+To find out which :block describes a :term `T`, we use the notion of competitor-:blocks.
+For any block `B`, its competitor-:blocks are:

 - the block itself
-- all its (grand)child blocks
+- all its (grand)child-:blocks
-- all its (grand)parent blocks
+- all its (grand)parent:-blocks
-- all direct children of its (grand)parent blocks
+- all direct children of its (grand)parent-:blocks

-The answer to our question is:
+To decide, for any term `T` in a :block `B`, which :block describes `T`", we use the following rules:

-1. if a competing block mentions the term it its title, then this block describes the term.
+1. if a competor-:block of `B` mentions `T` it its title, then this block describes the term.
 If more than one such block can be found then it's considered an error.
 If no such block is found, then rule 2 (below) is used

-2. the competing (grand)parent block that mentions the term and is highest in the tree describes the term.
+2. form the subset of competitor-:blocks that includes `B` and all (grand)parent-:blocks of `B`, from this subset take the blocks that mention T, and from this subset take the block that is highest in the tree.

 ## Fact